bigeethan/predicting_vote_share_based_on_cook_pvi/README.md

 ## Usage

-Run the program in your desired development environment.
+Run the program in your desired development environment

-The program will ask for an input, this is the Cook PVI.
-You will enter a number, either positive or negative.
+The program will ask for an input, either a positive or negative number representing the PVI

 The following is an example after running the program stored in 'r_linear_regression.py'